‘The Young And The Restless’ Recap For Thursday: Anita Stuns Chelsea

 The Young and the Restless recap for Thursday, August 8 brings a series of arguments to Genoa City.
-Abby and Summer fight over who is the worst while Kyle and Theo get into it over the past.
+Abby and Summer fight over who is the worst, while Kyle and Theo get into it over the past.
 Plus, Sharon and Rey were not happy to see each other at Kyle and Lola’s party, and Anita brought Connor back to town.

 Anita (Catherine Bach) and Connor (Judah Mackey) arrived at Nick’s (Joshua Morrow).
 Chelsea (Melissa Claire Egan) offered Anita $1 million of the $5 million she received from Calvin, but Anita turned it down, shocking Chelsea.
 Anita wondered why Chelsea did not go to Adam (Mark Grossman), and Chelsea admitted that the man she loved no longer exists.
 When Chelsea let Connor know that they would stay in Genoa City, he wondered why.